-What challenges face Australian Construction higher education in maintaining and improving its quality, responsiveness and competitiveness in a global educational environment?
-We endeavoured to identify indicators of the 'change readiness' of Construction education units, their staff, as well as that of relevant professional institutions, government bodies and business and employer organizations.
-Further outcomes from the project were to set in place an agenda for additional research into targeted initiatives to support and enhance educational practices across the sector.
-While the primary motivation for the study was to promote innovation and 'best practice', a substantial component involved gaining a broad perspective of the context in which this education is located.
-Thus, the results of our study have immediate relevance to Construction education as well as to related disciplines.
-There are few current studies that analyse Construction education in Australia (Taylor 2004).
-It is argued that industry training has become increasingly fragmented and specialised and that this has resulted in a lack of breadth of skills being taught and learnt (Hager, Crowley et al. 2001).
+What challenges face Australian construction higher education in maintaining and improving its quality, responsiveness and competitiveness in a global educational environment?
+We endeavoured to identify indicators of the 'change readiness' of construction education units, their staff, as well as that of relevant professional institutions, government bodies and business and employer organizations.
+Further outcomes of our project were to set in place an agenda for additional research into targeted initiatives to support and enhance educational practices across the sector.
+Whilst the primary motivation for the study was to promote innovation and 'best practice', a substantial component involved gaining a broad perspective of the context in which this education is located.
+Thus, the results of our study have immediate relevance to construction education as well as to related disciplines.

+There are few current studies that analyse construction education in Australia (Taylor 2004).
+Industry training has arguably become increasingly fragmented and specialised and this has resulted in a lack of breadth in the skills being taught and learnt (Hager, Crowley et al. 2001).
 Other issues identified from relevant literature include: